Johann Wilhelm Wilms: Biography

 As the events of the French Revolution affected the Netherlands, Wilms wrote several patriotic hymns.
 However, following the fall of Napoleon and the return of the House of Orange to power, Wilms in 1816 won the open competition for the new Dutch anthem with Wien Neêrlands Bloed (with lyrics by Hendrik Tollens).
-This led to an increase in commissions by churches and other organisations.
+It became the official Dutch national anthem from 1817 to 1932.
+At the same contest, he also won the prize for a "cheerful anthem" with "Wij leven vrij, wij leven blij" to lyrics by J. Brand van Cabauw.
+These awards led to an increase in commissions by churches and other organisations.
+In 1820, he won a composition competition of the Ghent Society of Fine Artswith his sixth symphony in D minor, Op.
+58. This was also his last major orchestral work to be published.